swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 Oniguruma, Java, and ICU however enable the more broad behavior under `(?x)`.
 We therefore propose following this behavior, with `(?x)` and `(?xx)` being treated the same.

 Different regex engines also have different rules around what characters are considered non-semantic whitespace.
-When compiled with Unicode support, PCRE considers the following whitespace:
+When compiled with Unicode support, PCRE follows the `Pattern_White_Space` Unicode property, which consists of the following scalars:

 - The space character `U+20`
 - Whitespace characters `U+9...U+D`